-- 61. Gilt auctions will normally settle on the following business day, in accordance with the T+1 convention in the gilt market.
-For auction settlement purposes, accrued interest is rounded to 6 decimal places per £100 nominal. - 62.
-All GEMMs are expected to match the DMO's settlement instructions in Euroclear UK & Ireland's CREST system, and to meet their commitments on the day and in good time.
+61. Gilt auctions will normally settle on the following business day, in accordance with the T+1 convention in the gilt market.
+For auction settlement purposes, accrued interest is rounded to 6 decimal places per £100 nominal.

+62. All GEMMs are expected to match the DMO's settlement instructions in Euroclear UK & Ireland's CREST system, and to meet their commitments on the day and in good time.
 In order to settle auction allocations, GEMMs should instruct one single trade, with a nominal size equivalent to their entire auction allocation, including non-competitive bids, and match the DMO's consideration amount to the nearest penny where possible.
-The input price is not essential, but will equate to the weighted average price of all the successful bids submitted by the individual GEMM. - 63.
-The procedures described above apply commonly to all conventional and index-linked gilt auctions conducted by the DMO.
-The following paragraphs identify areas where procedures and regulations may differ from one type of auction to another.
+The input price is not essential, but will equate to the weighted average price of all the successful bids submitted by the individual GEMM.